 Far more convenient are cloud-based password managers.
 These services keep encrypted copies of your vault on their own servers, ensure that all your devices are always synced and encrypt the transmissions between your devices and their servers.

-The risk, though small, is that one of the cloud-based services could be breached and your passwords released out into the wild.
+The risk, though small, is that one of the cloud servers — even one that you control using Bitwarden's option — could be breached and your passwords released out into the wild.
 (LastPass has had a few documented security issues, all of which were quickly fixed, without losing any passwords.)

 If a password manager is doing its job right, it's storing all your passwords in encrypted format, and storing your master password only as a "hash" that's the result of an irreversible mathematical process.